Usbac/wolff/docs/validation.md

 This is just syntactic sugar for the `setFields`, `setData` and `isValid` methods in that order.

 The first parameter is the fields array, the second is the data array.
-This method returns `true` if the giving data array meets the conditions in the giving fields array.
+This method returns `true` if the given data array meets the conditions in the given fields array.

 ```php
 $validation->check($fields, $data);